NaturalHistoryMuseum/scratchpads2/docs/hosting/docker.rst

 Hosting your own Scratchpad
 ===========================

 *You can very easily host a Scratchpad on your own server using our in-built Docker configuration.*

+*This system architecture has been used to successfully run https://bio.acousti.ca, our most resource-intensive site, for many years.*

+*If you need any help or support hosting your own Scratchpad, please raise a ticket on our issue queue https://github.com/NaturalHistoryMuseum/scratchpads2/issues*

 Finding a server
 ~~~~~~~~~~~~~~~~